Wackelzahn/RPI_VenusOS_Carrier/README.md

 <br>

 > [!WARNING]
-> All files provided in this Repositorie were tested to work with the Rpi_4b_Venus_OS_Carrier (Testversion).
+> All files provided in this Repositorie were tested to work with the RpiVenusCarrier (Testversion).
-> The automated installation and configuration won't work on other HW environments.
+> The files may not work on other HW environments.
 <br>
 <br>